 Understanding Netflix's Unusual Options Activity

-Shares of Netflix (NASDAQ:NFLX) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $532.73.
+Netflix (NASDAQ:NFLX) shares experienced unusual options activity on Friday.
+The stock price moved down to $531.17 following the option alert.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.